Thanksgiving Cactus: Grow And Care Guide

 In their natural growing environment Thanksgiving cacti are surrounded by decaying matter in the form of leaves and plant debris, which creates an acidic soil.
 A pH range of 5.5-6.2 is ideal.

-Keep soil damp but well draining.
-Typically, your Thanksgiving cactus will need water once every week to two weeks.
+Typically speaking, your cactus will need to be watered once every week to two weeks.

-Remember that Thanksgiving cactus are native to the jungle and receive a lot of indirect light in it’s natural habitat.
+Remember that Thanksgiving cactus are native to the jungle and receive a lot of bright, indirect light in their natural habitat.

-Bright, indirect light is essential for this cactus to produce blooms.
+This same bright but indirect light in the home is essential for crab cactus to produce blooms.
 Pick a spot that is well lit but has no direct sun beams that will fall on the flower.

 Bloom Appearance